 A.S.S.C. is a not-for-profit charity and is governed by a voluntary Board of Trustees.
 The day-to-day running of the organisation is conducted by two Senior Directors.
 The founding members of A.S.S.C. are Grace Jordan, Eve Farrelly & Lynette Bradshaw.

 A.S.S.C. is delighted to be working in partnership and to be supported by the Department of Justice.

-Our vision is a fully transparent and comprehensive process where young people and their families are supported through the Irish Justice System without re-traumatisation and/or re-victimisation.
-Where young people who fall victim to and/or witness to crime.
-Have access to services where they are supported, respected, and treated with compassion and dignity.
-So, they can navigate their way through a Criminal Justice System where their rights are front and foremost.
+Our vision is a fully transparent and comprehensive process where young people and their families are supported through the Irish Justice System without re-traumatisation and/or re-victimisation; a process where young people who fall victim to and/or witness a crime have access to services where they are supported, respected, and treated with compassion and dignity.
+We’d like to ensure that young people can navigate their way through a Criminal Justice System where their rights are front and foremost.
 A.S.S.C.’s vision is to provide national services that are easily accessible to everyone that needs them regardless of their means.

 To donate to A.S.S.C. please follow the link below.